executablebooks/sphinx-external-toc/README.md

   By default it is appended to the end of the document, but see also the `tableofcontents` directive for positioning of the ToC.
 - `maxdepth` (integer): A maximum nesting depth to use when showing the ToC within the document (default -1, meaning infinite).
 - `numbered` (boolean or integer): Automatically add numbers to all documents within a subtree (default `False`).
-  If set to `True`, all sub-trees will also be numbered based on nesting (e.g. with `1.1` or `1.1.1`), or if set to an integer then the numbering will only be applied to that depth.
+  If set to `True`, all subtrees will also be numbered based on nesting (e.g. with `1.1` or `1.1.1`), or if set to an integer then the numbering will only be applied until that depth.
+Warning: This can lead to unexpected results if not carefully managed, for example references created using `numref` may fail.
+Internally this options is always converted to an integer, with `True` -> `999` (effectively unlimited depth) and `False` -> `0` (no numbering).
 - `reversed` (boolean): If `True` then the entries in the subtree will be listed in reverse order (default `False`).
   This can be useful when using `glob` entries.
 - `titlesonly` (boolean): If `True` then only the first heading in the document will be shown in the ToC, not other headings of the same level (default `False`).